Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 Amended bgs in

-Resized canvas to 1920
+Resized canvas to 1920, used math to align everything horiz and verti.

-Amends are quite slow and fiddly, rabbit hole effect
+Amends are quite slow and fiddly since cavas resize, rabbit hole effect

+Had to add individual styles through every module, took a big day.
+Theme file size increased a lot.

+Show commits if necessary

 Please confirm: